AmanShree-spt/WebExpress/README.md

   }
   ```

-  The extensions are loading to the `webview`.
-Code of extension is executing after page load event.
+  The extensions are being loaded to the `webview`.
+Code of extension is executed after the page load event.

 # Authors
 This code was created by Eryk Rakowski (Sential)